Search

 Dining deals due to high competition in China’s food delivery market

 Chinese consumers are highly price-sensitive.
-In Greater China, food delivery costs are significantly lower, equaling to just 10 to 20% of US prices, thanks to intense competition among providers like Ele.me and Meituan.
+In Greater China, food delivery costs are significantly lower, equaling just 10 to 20% of US prices, thanks to intense competition among providers like Ele.me and Meituan.
 The fierce market competition has led to aggressive price wars, with customers frequently enjoying generous discounts and coupons.
 These discounts, coupled with economies of scale, have made online food orders substantially more affordable than dining out.
 While the coupons are not as substantial as before, this strategy has transformed the dining habits of millions, making food delivery an exceptionally attractive and budget-friendly choice for the Chinese population.

 Food delivery in China is widely embraced for its time-saving convenience